 See my Google Maps route above.
 At the end of the glacier, you’ll reach a point where the river carves through the glacier (noted at the end of the FIRST arrow in the pic above, and in the real life photo below).
 This is roughly where you should exit the glacier.

-You then advance along the river until you get near the lake, where you then start ascending.
+You then advance along the river and ascend as you reach the lake.
 If you look closely at the end of the 3rd arrow, you can actually see the beginning of the mountain pass trail on Google Earth itself.

 In the picture below, see where these people are in relation to the lake near the 2nd glacier?
-This is where you should aim to head to in order to find the path.
+This is where you should aim for to find the path.

 You’ll also eventually come across an old campsite, Camp Rio Tunel, on your way from the glacier to the mountain pass trail (I personally wouldn’t recommend camping here)

 Next you start ascending up the mountain pass.
 In my Google Earth photo below, you can see the actual mountain pass trail (it’s the brown line above my blue arrow)